 We recommend that you layer your sources of light.
 Make sure your downlighting or the general lighting illuminates the entire kitchen.
 Hang pendant lights above your dining table and kitchen island so you have a dedicated light to these areas.
 Finally, install LED striplights or under-cabinet lighting to brighten your counters and the dark corners of your kitchen.

-A 1000mm space between counters
+Leave a 1000mm space between counters